MacLemon/CongressChecklist/README.md

 ## Things to send
 Stuff that you're not allowed to bring on a plane or otherwise need to send via package courier or freight train.
 (Depending on its size.)

+### Not allowed on flights, or at least not in hand-lagguage
+- Knifes, even some pocket knifes
+- Lockpicking equipment
+- Handcuffs

 ## Things to pack